rtCamp/Frappe-Manager/docs/reference/migrations.md

     ```bash
     fm self update            # update the CLI
     fm migrate                # FM infrastructure only
-    fm migrate --all-benches  # then the benches
+    fm migrate all            # then the benches
     ```

 ---